 What You Need to Know

 Prior to your Orientation date, you will get an email with instructions for Orientation.
-Orientation has three major components:
+Information about Spring 2022 Orientation will be available soon.

 We value disability as an aspect of diversity and want to ensure that you are able to fully participate in all programming available to you.
 If you have a disability or health condition, or suspect you have one, and would like to have a confidential discussion about accommodations, please contact the Disability Resource Center (DRC) at 612-626-1333 or email@example.com as soon as possible.
 Some accommodations may take time to arrange.

 The Orientation Prep Course is a step on your New Student Checklist which you can access at checklist.umn.edu.